-- CATALYZES COLLECTIVE ACTION: The Network Director will design a process for creating a multi-sector partnership to address educational outcomes for middle schoolers.
-Using a “results accountability framework” the Network Director will build a strong foundation for this collaborative to ensure that its work centers racial equity and is of appropriate scope and scale to impact outcomes.
+3. CATALYZES COLLECTIVE ACTION: Using a “results accountability framework” the Network Director will build and maintain a strong foundation for the networks to ensure that their work centers racial equity and is of appropriate scope and scale to impact outcomes.

 - Seek perspectives and participation of students, parents, teachers, and people who work in nonprofits, government, and business.

-- 1-3 years of applicable experience in social impact, facilitation, project management, or equivalent academic experience.
+- Minimum 2 - 3 years of applicable experience in social impact, facilitation, project management, or equivalent academic experience.

-- 1-3 years of experience working with partnership groups or schools.
+- Minimum 2 - 3 years of experience working with partnership groups or schools.